startergo/osx-vm-templates/README.md

 ## Use with Packer

 The path can now be added to your Packer template or provided as [user variables](https://developer.hashicorp.com/packer/docs/templates/legacy_json_templates/user-variables).
 The `packer` directory contains a template that can be used with the `vmware-iso` and `virtualbox-iso` builders.
-The checksum does not need to be added because the `iso_checksum_type` has been set to "none".
+The checksum needs to be added wih `iso_checksum` or set to "none".
 The `veewee` directory contains a definition, though as mentioned above it is not currently being maintained.

 The Packer template adds some additional VM options required for OS X guests.
 Note that the paths given in the Packer template's `iso_url` builder key accepts file paths, both absolute and relative (to the current working directory).